sndean/k-project-euler/Kona_p2-10.md

 > By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

 ## Kona

-First we have to find a way to obtain the Fibonacci sequence.
+First, find a way to obtain the Fibonacci sequence.
 Let's see how to obtain the first 10 terms

 ```
   9 {x,+/-2#x}/1
 1 2 3 5 8 13 21 34 55 89
 ```

 To break that down, we need to be able to sum two numbers and we know the sequence we want starts with `1, 2`.
-First, obtain the last two numbers
+Obtain the last two numbers

 ```
   {-2#x} 1 2 3